 Hydrocodeine and codeine are both opiate pain relievers.
-There are many similarities with hydrocodeine vs codeine, and a few differences as well.
+There are many similarities between hydrocodeine vs. codeine and a few differences as well.
 While hydrocodeine is more addictive, it is possible to become addicted to either medication.

-What is Codeine?
+What Is Codeine?

 Codeine is generally used for mild to moderate pain relief.
 It is also used in cough syrup formulations combined with other drugs.
 Codeine is a compound in the opium plant, along with morphine and other substances.
 The main pain-relieving action of codeine is due to a small part of the drug being converted to morphine by the body.